mathbaffa/Multiclass-Detection-of-COVID-19-on-X-Rays-Images/README.md

 - Rahman Tawsifur, Khandakar Amith, Qiblawey Yazan, et al. Exploring the effect of image enhancement techniques on COVID-19 detection using chest X-ray images Computers in biology and medicine.
 2021;132:104319.

 If using, please reference:
 - Baffa, M. F. O., Coelho, A. M., Felipe, J. C. (2022).
-A Multi-Class Approach for COVID-19 and Viral Pneumonia Differentiation Using Radiomic Features and Deep Learning.
+COVID-19 and Viral Pneumonia Classification Using Radiomic Features and Deep Learning.
 To be published.

 Dataset Attributes: